-So you are dreaming of getting away to the tropics of Maldives; imagining the white sandy beaches, and the crystal clear waters of the lagoon.
+So you are dreaming of getting away to the tropics of Maldives and calculating the Maldives vacation cost; imagining the white sandy beaches, and the crystal clear waters of the lagoon.
 No doubt, the Maldives is a destination perfect for couples, families, and friends; a paradise loved by holidaymakers around the world.
 Leisure travelers are met with exquisite water villas, charming local island guesthouses, and wonderful experiences for a memorable holiday experience.

 Before booking a flight and jetting off to make your dreams a reality, the ultimate question remains.
-How much money does a trip to Maldives cost?
+How much is a vacation to the Maldives?
 This article intends to cover everything excluding flights to Maldives.
-From stays at resorts to transfers to hidden taxes, this is everything you should know about your trip to Maldives cost before booking a holiday.
+From stays at resorts and public islands to transfers to hidden taxes, this is everything you should know about vacation to Maldives cost before booking a holiday.

-Where to Stay in the Maldives – Resorts vs Guesthouses
+Where to vacation in the Maldives – Resorts vs Public Islands

 A trip to Maldives cost depends on your budget.
 One of the biggest factors one should consider when booking a Maldives holiday is where to stay in Maldives.
 There are mainly two categories of accommodation scattered across the beautiful archipelago.
 The single island private resorts, and the guesthouses of the local islands.
 There is a drastic price difference when it comes to resorts vs local island stays in the Maldives.